Chalachitram National Film Festival

-Chalachitram National Film Festival (CNFF) is a festival conducted in Guwahati, Assam.
-The festival director is Utpal Datta, a National Film Award winning film critic and film maker.
+Chalachitram National Film Festival (CNFF) is a festival conducted by Vishwa Samvad Kendra, Assam.

+The festival is organized every year.
+The 9th Edition of the festival will be organized on 25 and 26 October 2025 at the Jyoti Chitraban Complex in Guwahati.

 Society and purpose

-The festival is organised by Chalachitram, a society founded in Guwahati in 2016 with the primary aim “of taking films closer to the people and of using film as a weapon to create awareness of Indian heritage.”
-Indrani Laskar and Prabal Khaund are the Vice Presidents.
-Bhagabat Pritam is the General Secretary.
-Amarjyoti Deka is the Executive Secretary.
-And Babita Sarma is the Treasurer.
+Chalachitram is a society, founded in 2016 with the primary aim “of taking films closer to the people and of using film as a weapon to create awareness of Indian heritage.